PowerDNS/pdns-sysrepo/documentation/index.rst

    * On configuration change
       * Write new PowerDNS configuration file
       * Send IPC to systemd to restart PowerDNS Service
-   * On zone change (when rrsets are not managed by the NSO)
+   * On zone change (when rrsets are not managed by the NMS)
       * Use API to set the zone's config

 .. toctree::